johntrieu91/scatsutilities/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-scats-utils could always use more documentation, whether as part of the
+scatsutilities could always use more documentation, whether as part of the
-official scats-utils docs, in docstrings, or even on the web in blog posts,
+official scatsutilities docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/johntrieu91/scats_utils/issues.
+The best way to send feedback is to file an issue at https://github.com/johntrieu91/scatsutilities/issues.

 If you are proposing a feature: